 - The issuing bank returns (hopefully) an approval, which wings its way all the way back down this chain to the checkout page (or POS terminal, or whichever mechanism the customer first put their details into).

 So, what a payment gateway actually is, happens to be right there in the name: the first step on a payment journey.
 It’s the spot where the customer puts their data, and it’s the first tool in the merchant’s arsenal for keeping that data safe and secure as it zips around the web.

-In fact, many payment gateways will, at every stage, minimise the merchant’s PCI DSS (an information security standard) obligations by keeping as many tasks and processes as possible away from the merchant’s website and on the provider’s PCI compliant systems.
-In short, it’s the ultimate ‘so you don’t have to’ tech, freeing your business from having to concern itself with the understanding and application of a disparate array of security standards to your checkout experience.
+In fact, many payment gateways will, at every stage, try to minimise the merchant’s PCI DSS (an information security standard) obligations by keeping as many tasks and processes as possible away from the merchant’s website and on the provider’s PCI compliant systems.
+So it’s not only essential, it’s convenient: the ultimate ‘so you don’t have to’ tech, freeing your business from having to concern itself with the understanding and application of a disparate array of security standards to your checkout experience.

 Although all payment gateway providers perform roughly the same task, there’s no universal, single type of online payment gateway.
 These services are offered in an endless number of forms, fashions, and functions, and figuring out which one suits you best is essential to making a smart choice.